cysouw/diathesis/text/c01_introduction.md

 ### *Abilitiv* (*wissen/verstehen + zu-Infinitiv*)

 The ~~Abilitiv~~ (full discussion in [@sec:zuinfinitive-wissen]) uses the verb *wissen* with a *zu-Infinitiv* [@next a,b] in a coherent monoclausal construction [@next c].
-The independent lexical verb *wissen* means 'to know', but in this construction it expresses the ability to perform an action (i.e. similar to *können*).
+The independent lexical verb *wissen* means 'to know', but in this construction it expresses the ability to perform an action (i.e. similar to modal *können*).
 Instead of *wissen* it is also possible to use the verb *verstehen*.
 Likewise, the verb *verstehen* has a lexical meaning, namely 'to understand', but in a construction with *zu-Infinitiv* it is grammaticalised to express ablity.
 There is no obvious difference between *wissen* and *verstehen* when used in this construction.
 A more formal variant exists with the light verb *vermögen* (full discussion in [@sec:zuinfinitive-vermogen]).

 ::: ex
 a.
 Der Lehrer begeistert die Schüler.